nette/robot-loader/readme.md

 composer require nette/robot-loader
 ```

-It requires PHP version 7.1.
+It requires PHP version 7.1 and supports PHP up to 8.0.

 Usage